faddat/imager/README.md

 Imager is shipped as a bash script for those who prefer to run it on their own hardware, as a GitHub atction for those who would like to run it on GitHub, and as a Docker image for those who want to run it real fast-like.

 The image is designed for headless use, and has an ssh server at port 22.
 Username is ubuntu and passwoord is ubuntu.
-It'll prompt you to change these after the first loogin.
+It'll prompt you to change these after the first login.

 ## v1 features

 * Ubuntu 20.04 server image for rpi 4
-* Consumes a bash script-- your repo must have a file named `image.bash` in it
+* Consumes a bash script-- your repo must have a file named `image.bash` in its root.
+Here is an example:
   * Your bash script runs in a chroot, and

 ## Stack